JohannesHoppe/markdown-shortcode/Readme.txt

 == Frequently Asked Questions ==
 = Will it work in the Visual Editor? =

 Yes.
 You can switch between Visual and Text(HTML) mode.
-The plugin converts &< &> back to the original chaacters.
+The plugin converts html entities back to the original characters.

 = The WYSIWYG editor (TinyMCE) is removing empty spaces! =

+Indeed, TinyMCE is well-known for destroying markup.
 Replace empty spaces with underscores __ .
-They will be converted to empty spaces before markdown conversion.
+Underscores will be converted to empty spaces right before markdown conversion.